Production technology person showing automation manufacturing process

-Manufacturers are facing significant pressures in today’s economic environment, including a slowdown in market demand, high interest rates, and the rising cost of materials and labour.
-Each of these factors impact its earnings before interest, taxes, depreciation, and amortization (EBITDA).
+Manufacturers are facing significant pressures in today’s economic environment, including a slowdown in market demand, tariff threats, and the rising cost of materials and labour.
+Each of these factors impact your business’ earnings before interest, taxes, depreciation, and amortization (EBITDA).
 This affects its ability to meet its debt service coverage ratios from the bank and secure more financing.

-Our first article in this series covered the challenges that manufacturers are facing in today’s marketplace.
 This article will examine the real-world impact of these market conditions on an automotive parts manufacturer.
-It will also provide some steps that you can take to run your company with less to help increase its operating cash flow and meet your debt servicing ratios.
+It will also provide some steps that you can take to run your company with less to help increase its operating cashflow and maintain financial stability.

 Case study: What is the real-world impact of today’s market conditions?

 However, this is an untenable solution that contributes to a vicious cycle of debt.
-The manufacturer needs to explore different avenues to increase its operating cash flow — giving it more money to pay off its debts and meet the new conditions from the bank.
+The manufacturer needs to explore different avenues to increase its operating cash-flow to enable it to pay off its debts and meet the new conditions from the bank.

 How to run your manufacturing business with fewer resources